TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # ESLint 10

-* Another dependency dropping support for old versions of Node.
-Also drops support for the old config file format (which we migrated away from a while back).
+This is another dependency dropping support for old versions of Node.
+It also drops support for the old config file format (which we migrated away from a while back).

 ```
 % pnpm update --latest eslint @eslint/js